whitejv/MilanoWaterProject/README.md

 ## This project provides IOT control and monitoring of my home water system.

 ## Enable Remote Access
+- -> On the MAC --> ssh pi@xxx.local --> PW: raspberry --> sudo raspi_config --> Select Interfaces and enable VNC

-- -> From the Raspbery Logo --> Preferences --> Raspberry PI Configuration --> Interface Tab --> VNC: Enable
+- -> On the RPI --> From the Raspbery Logo --> Preferences --> Raspberry PI Configuration --> Interface Tab --> VNC: Enable

 ## Update all Packages (if necessary)
 - -> sudo apt update